Sullivan brothers: Military service

 Security required that the Navy not reveal the loss of Juneau or the other ships so as not to provide information to the enemy.
-Letters from the Sullivan sons stopped arriving at the home and the parents grew worried, which prompted Alleta Sullivan to write to the Bureau of Naval Personnel in January 1943, citing rumors that survivors of the task force claimed that all five brothers were killed in action.
+Letters from the Sullivan sons stopped arriving at home and their parents grew worried, which prompted Alleta Sullivan to write to the Bureau of Naval Personnel in January 1943, citing rumors that survivors of the task force claimed that all five brothers were killed in action.

 This letter was answered by President Franklin D. Roosevelt on January 13, 1943, who acknowledged that the Sullivans were missing in action, but by then the parents were already informed of their fate, having learned of their deaths on January 12.
 That morning, the boys' father, Tom, was preparing for work when three men in uniform – a lieutenant commander, a doctor and a chief petty officer – approached his door.
 "I have some news for you about your boys," the naval officer said.
 "Which one?" asked Tom.
 "I'm sorry," the officer replied.
 "All five."

-The brothers left a sister, Genevieve (1917–1975).
-Al was survived by his wife Katherine Mary and son Jimmy.
-Joe left a fiancée named Margaret Jaros, while Matt left behind a fiancée named Beatrice Imperato.
 The "Fighting Sullivan Brothers" became national heroes.
 President Roosevelt sent a letter of condolence to their parents.
 Pope Pius XII sent a silver religious medal and rosary with his message of regret.
 The Iowa Senate and House adopted a formal resolution of tribute to the Sullivan brothers.